ZipCPU/wb2axip/README.md

 (classic, slave)](rtl/wbp2classic.v) bridge, as well as the reverse [Wishbone (classic, master) to Wishbone (pipelined, slave)](rtl/wbc2pipeline.v) bridge.
 It's recent as of this writing, but it has passed its formal tests.
+As written, it can only support Classic transactions.

 # Formal Verification